esc/scipy2013-tutorial-numpy-ipython/intro_src/slides.rst

 * `Valentin Haenel <http://haenel.co>`_ from Berlin, Germany
 * Freelance software developer and consultant
-* Specialise in Git consulting and scientifc software tooling
+* Specialise in Git consulting and scientific software tooling

 The Scientists Needs